What does it mean to bed-in your brakes?

 I’m sure most of you are familiar with this process, but if not: when you buy a set of brake pads, especially higher performance pads, they will come with instructions on or in the box on their specific bed-in procedures.
 This is a process to “mate” your pads to your rotors with gradually increased heat cycles to create a thin, even film of brake pad material on the surface of your rotor.
 Let’s get into some detail here:

-The brakes on your vehicle work by way of 2 forms of friction - abrasive & adherent:
+The brakes on your vehicle work by way of two forms of friction: abrasive & adherent:

 Adherent friction: The material of the pad breaks apart and reforms, bonding to the surface of the rotor.
 This process saps energy away from the turning of the disc, spending it to create that bond, as well as create heat.
 This is the method of friction that is used to bed your pads to the rotor.